exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Unicode is a standard to represent text.
 It is maintained by the Unicode Consortium.
 Unicode provides a widespread standard for characters.
 It is used everywhere, from computer to phones, online and offline.

-Unicode moto : 'Everyone in the world should be able to use their own language on phones and computers.'
+Unicode motto : 'Everyone in the world should be able to use their own language on phones and computers.'

 PHP supports unicode in its syntax with the declare() `encoding` option.